data-engineer-course/stocash/README.eng.md

 ## Implementation plan

 The data from Alpha Vantage goes to the '/bronze' HDFS folder, where ClickHouse looks at it with its time_series table.
 The unique rows from this table are in the vw_time_series view, where Spark takes them from.
 After all the transformations, Spark puts the finished storefront in the '/gold' folder of HDFS and ElasticSearch.
-Various application settings are stored in the settings folder in ClickHouse.
+Various application settings are stored in the settings table in ClickHouse.

 ![Chart1](images/diagram.drawio.png)